jrjohnson1231/SpaceTeam/README.md

 ---------
 -**2/16/16 Scary :** start and stop.
 Hey guys!
 I'm done with the start and stop commands!
 	I commented them up for you.
 Let me know what you think!
+-**3/16/16 Scary :** Tensor.
+Hey guys.
+I made a tensor class.
+It's really basic, just data for x,y,z coordinates and a basic conversion to polar.

 Meetings